Fsmjb/Fsmjb/README.md

 ## 📫 How to Reach Me
 - **Email**: [your-email@example.com](fsmjn12345@gmail.com)
 - **LinkedIn**: [Your LinkedIn Profile](https://www.linkedin.com/in/muhammad-junaid-2038a72a3?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app)
-- **Twitter**: []

 ## 😄 Pronouns
 - He/Him

 ## ⚡ Fun Fact
 I love solving complex problems and often spend my free time exploring new algorithms or diving into the latest tech trends.
-When I'm not coding, you can find me playing chess or reading sci-fi novels.
+When I'm not coding, you can find me playing games or having some fun.